-Approval of the proposal to ratify the appointment of Ernst & Young as the Company's independent accounting firm requires the number of votes cast in favor of the proposal to exceed the number of votes cast in opposition to the proposal.
+Approval of Proposal 4, the proposal to ratify the appointment of Ernst & Young as the Company's independent accounting firm for 2024, requires the number of votes cast for the proposal to exceed the number of votes cast against the proposal.
 Abstentions from voting and broker non-votes, if any, will be disregarded and have no effect on the outcome of the vote.